Academic Catalog

 Transfer Credit

-Students should visit the transfer credit website and consult with the Criminal Justice Academic Advisor to determine the applicability of transfer credits toward the major.
+Students should visit the transfer credit website and consult with a Criminal Justice Academic Advisor to determine the applicability of transfer credits toward the major.

 Criminal Justice Honors (B.S.
 Program)